 In an effort to provide our customers with the best possible experience, we opened our first brick-and-mortar store in 2016.
-Mountain Rose Herbs Mercantile, located in the Farmers’ Union Marketplace in downtown Eugene, Oregon, offers free pick-ups of online orders and also sells a selection of our most popular products in sizes suited for home use.
-In 2017, we also began producing our own extracts, elixirs, and syrups as a part of an asset acquisition from the small local company Terra Firma Botanicals.
+Mountain Rose Herbs Mercantile, located in the Farmers’ Union Marketplace in downtown Eugene, Oregon, offers free pick-ups of online orders and sells a selection of our most popular products in sizes suited for home use.
+In 2017, we also began producing our own extracts, elixirs, and syrups as part of an asset acquisition from the small local company Terra Firma Botanicals.
 MRH was now able to produce Terra Firma’s recipes under the Mountain Rose Herbs label using fresh, sustainably harvested ingredients.
 We continued to expand our facilities in 2018 with the opening of our new milling facility in West Eugene, giving us full, hands-on control over the milling process for our products for the first time.